 Happy Dog Institute creates happier dogs and happier people.
-Using 100% positive, reward-based training methods, we make life with your dog more enjoyable.
-We help solve behavior problems, socialize dogs, and teach basic obedience and manners, as well as agility.
+Using positive reinforcement, reward-based training methods and science, we make life with your dog more enjoyable.
+We help solve behavior problems, socialize puppies, and teach basic obedience and manners, as well as dog sports including agility and scent work.

 We want you to be successful while having a great time with your canine partner.
-That’s why we keep the number of students per class low, and offer one-on-one customized sessions.
+That’s why we keep the number of students per group class low and offer one-on-one customized private training.

 Our Trainers